CDCgov/legionella_pneumophila_genomics/README.md

 Version: 0.2

-This project is contains a bioinformatics workflow and docker image to analyze Legionella pneumophila whole genome sequencing data to predict serogroup from short read sequences.
+This project contains a bioinformatics workflow and docker image to analyze Legionella pneumophila whole genome sequencing data to predict serogroup from short read sequences.

 ## Requirements